Volograms/vol_libs/README.md

 ## Maintainers/Contact ##

-* Anton Gerdelan <anton@volograms.com>
 * Feel free to jump onto [Volograms Discord](https://discord.gg/dz5G4bHb) channel and chat about any of these projects, or get some troubleshooting help.

 ## Licences and Dependencies ##

-Copyright 2021, Volograms.
+Copyright 2021-2023, Volograms.
 The MIT License.
 See the LICENSE file for details.

 ### Dependencies